lll-jy/cs3245-assign4/README.txt

 both the original terms and the extended term, while the original terms having a higher weight.
 For now, the weight of original and extended terms are differentiated by adjusting the term frequency.
-The extended terms' term frequency is set to be 1, and to make the difference more obvious, the tf of original terms are set to be (1 + the actual tf) * 2.
+The extended terms' term frequency is set to be 1, and to make the difference more obvious, the tf of original terms are set to be (the actual tf) * 2.

 3. Searching and ranking